 The Rules of Procedure are the protocols that each committee will follow, to structure debate and keep discussion productive and orderly.
 Download a copy of MUNUC’s Rules of Procedure for your reference.

 A position paper summarizes the problem at hand from the perspective of your assigned country or delegation and proposes solutions that your country would support.
 Each delegation should write one paper per topic.
-Position papers are due January 13, 2017.
+For delegates in double-delegate committees, only one paper must be submitted and should be worked on by both delegates.
+Position papers are due January 17, 2020.
 More help on writing a position paper can be found below.